Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 ### High-Fidelity Designs
 The high level feature points for the final product include:
 - **Monitor Plant Status**: the companion mobile app includes progress visualizations that indicates how much water has been added to your plant's soil and how much water is still needed.
-- **Actionable Plant Care Insights**: the smart device senses moisture in the soil and helps users easily understand their plant status by providing helpful recommendations.
+- **Actionable Plant Care Insights**: the plantcare assistant senses moisture in the soil and helps users easily understand their plant status by providing helpful recommendations.
-- **Control Notifications**: the smart device allows users to toggle on/off the notification based on their own preferences and needs.
+- **Control Notifications**: the plantcare assistant allows users to toggle on/off the notification based on their own preferences and needs.
 - **Personalized Plantcare Reminders**: users can input plant details into the companion app to further tailor plant care recommendations.

 <img src="http://nicholasgiles.com/assets/images/plantcare/product_marketing2.jpg" class="bigger-image" alt="Plantcare Assistant Product Marketing" />

 The high fidelity screens were designed to include a plantcare dashboard, task assignment modules, and individual plant details, as well as social features and customizable settings.

+<br><br>
 <img src="http://nicholasgiles.com/assets/images/plantcare/product_screens_1.jpg" class="bigger-image" alt="Product Screens 1" />
 <img src="http://nicholasgiles.com/assets/images/plantcare/product_screens_2.jpg" class="bigger-image" alt="Product Screens 2" />
 <img src="http://nicholasgiles.com/assets/images/plantcare/product_screens_3.jpg" class="bigger-image" alt="Product Screens 3" />

+### Reflection
+Users had expressed in the user enactment sessions that they wanted additional details on plant moisture levels.
+For future iterations, I would look into providing more specific plant moisture measurements and instructions for users.
+Additionally, manual input of plant care details could be added to allow for more personalized plantcare recommendations, however, it would need to be a compelling user experience in order to entice users to do so.
+I would start by conducting usability tests with an updated high-fidelity prototype and use those insights to iterate and improve the user experience.
 ---

 Check out some of my other <span class="evidence"><a href="https://nicholasgiles.com/projects/" style="text-decoration: none">case studies</a></span>.